epsilon537/boxlambda/_drafts/dfx.markdown

 *DFX Controller Selected Parameters.*

 The DFX Controller requires a bit of parameterization, as shown in the screenshots above.
-- The AXI Lite interface is enabled, so software can access the DFX Controller registers.
+- The AXI Lite interface is enabled, allowing software to access the DFX Controller registers.
 - The controller is managing a 7 series device.
 - ICAP arbitration is not required.
 The DFX Controller is the only ICAP client in this design.
-- FIFO depth and clock domain stages are set to lowest possible values.
+- FIFO depth and clock domain stages are set to the lowest possible values.
 Everything is running in one single clock domain so the clock domain crossing stages are not needed, but there is no option to remove them altogether.
 - Active High reset, one clock cycle wide.
 - Bitstream address and size are irrelevant.
 They get reconfigured at run-time by software.
 - Just one Virtual Socket Manager, to manage one RP.
-- The number of RMs allocated and number of triggers is set to two.
-I assumed that switching from one RM to another required switching between two table entries in the DFX Controller.
-I learned later that this is not case.
+- The number of RMs and triggers is set to two.
+Initially, I assumed that switching from one RM to another required switching between two table entries in the DFX Controller.
+However, later I learned that this is not the case.
 One RM entry is sufficient.
-You just have to reprogram that one entry and issue a trigger when ready.
-So even though my DFX Controller instance currently has two RM entries allocated, I'm just using entry 0.
+You only need to reprogram that single entry and issue a trigger when ready.
+So even though my DFX Controller instance currently has two RM entries allocated, I am only using entry 0.

 The resulting DFX Controller instance and register map look like this:
 ![DFX Controller IP and Register Map](../assets/dfx_controller_ip_addr_map.png)